Applying to a TCAT

 Related coursework (within last 5 years; Up to 25 Points

 must have passed course with “B” average) *

 Completion of Medical Terminology Class 15 Points

-Submissions of completed file by priority Deadline 15 Points
+Submission of completed file by Priority Deadline 15 Points

 TOTAL POSSIBLE POINTS 100